Daltonhensley19/SE_NES_Emu/README.md

 ### Prerequisites if using an Arch Based Linux Distro

-You will nedd to install CMake, GCC, GLFW, and OpenGL.
+You will need to install CMake, GCC, GLFW, and OpenGL.
 * CMake
   ```sh
   sudo pacman -S cmake